-The band Amebix are considered pioneers of the genre for incorporating anarchist themes, heavy metal riffs, and d-beat into their music.
-Crust punk also draws inspiration from hardcore punk bands such as Discharge and Motörhead.
+Amebix is considered a pioneer of the genre, having incorporated anarchist themes, heavy metal riffs, and d-beat into their music.
+A genre also takes inspiration from hardcore punk bands such as Discharge and Motörhead.

-This led to a more abrasive and raw sound that has since been described as grindcore.
-At the same time, others like Doom used heavy doom riffs to create a more “sludgy” feel than other examples of the genre.
-Other bands formed in the late 1980s and early.
+This fusion resulted in a more abrasive and raw sound, which has since been labeled as grindcore.
+Simultaneously, bands like Doom utilized heavy doom riffs to create a sludgier feel compared to other examples within the genre.
+Other bands formed in the late 1980s and early 1990s, further expanding the reach and influence of crust punk.

 Crass